mzembron2/mzembron2.github.io/content/posts/spaced-repetition.md

 ## Tools used

 The whole application is written in C++11.
-Nearly every part of the application is made with the help of the Qt5 framework(from GUI to connecting to the database).
+Nearly every part is made with the help of the Qt5 framework(from GUI to connecting to the database).
 All flashcards data is stored in the SQLite database.

 ## GUI screenshots